Last Updated on

 The simple construction of the fold up eyecups keeps water and particles out of the eyepiece and the binocular.
 So, old-fashioned but practical?
 Definitely.

 If you’re looking for a fancy, swanky, or bright finish that’s not the typical black, then this is the model you want to buy.

 And, let me preface with saying you shouldn’t feel guilty for wanting your binocular to look as cool as you do when you hit the dirt.

 There’s also a color that will suit everyone’s personal palette.
 There’s the classic black, pink, red, yellow, green, royal blue, and my personal favorite, the camo.

 The double hinges that are attached to the barrels on both sides of the binocular are the points where the barrels can fold inwards.
 This turns this already small binocular into a compact dwarf.

 It’s really light weight at 9.2 ounces and fits in the palm of your hand.

 It’ll also fit anywhere on your person if you’re wearing typical hunting vests with pockets.
 Even if you wear it with the neck strap, there’s no neck fatigue at all because it barely weighs anything!

-For hunters who are stalking the fields or the woods all day long, this small and nifty bino that your forgetting is on your person will be the one that gets to come along.
+For hunters who are stalking the fields or the woods all day long, this small and nifty binocular that your forgetting is on your person will be the one that gets to come along.

 Now, you don’t have to leave your other beast of an optic in the truck because it’s too much of a heifer… sound familiar anyone?